 Liver Transplant in India

 A liver transplant can save your life after liver failure.
-When your liver no longer functions properly for one of many reasons such as cancer, hepatitis or alcohol abuse, you may need a liver transplant.
+When your liver no longer functions properly for one of many reasons such as cancer, hepatitis or alcohol abuse, you may need a liver transplant treatment.

 A team of specialists from different fields will need to discuss your condition, your medical history, conduct some tests and decide whether you are a candidate for liver transplant.
 It will be the last resort treatment depending on the severity of the patient’s condition.